begoat/qmlLive/README.md

 ## To-do:
 - [X] re-structure and delete all not related file content and especially dir
-- [ ] set the function only enabled in debug mode
+- [X] set the function only enabled in debug mode (no need because it will reduce the functionality)
-- [ ] search what's qDebug(), why it can be executed after engine.load...
-and will it automatically disappear in release mode
+- [X] search what's qDebug()(can display QString or something else), why it can be executed after engine.load,(all the code except cout can be executed immediately) and will it automatically disappear in release mode (no)
 - [ ] the problem of path. currently we specify the aboulute path.
 Can it be substituted by cMakeLists.txt